javiergamarra/nhpatt.github.io/_posts/2017-03-20-keep_the_ball_rolling.md

 *   660,00€ for merchandising
 *   200,00€ for unexpected costs

-So 81% is planned to be spent on catering, estimating 4,5€ per coffee break that is *really* cheap and I hope it won't bite us later.
-Take into account that bringing coffee to an event is not the same as serving one in a bar.
+So 81% is planned to be spent on catering, about 4,5€ per coffee break that is *really* cheap and I hope it won't bite us later.
+Take into account that providing coffee to an event is not the same as serving one in a bar.
 You have to bring all the equipment, people and spend a saturday morning (and pay people just to be there).
-So 5-6 euros is a normal amount for that service in all the caterings.
+So 5-6 euros is a reasonable amount for that service.

 And we're expecting to earn 4.200€ with sponsors and 7.000€ with tickets (16,52€ for students, 33,05€ for early birds and 41,32€ for regular tickets).